z0w0/helm/README.md

 the [Elerea FRP framework](https://github.com/cobbpg/elerea).
 Helm is heavily inspired by the [Elm programming language](http://elm-lang.org) (especially the API).
 All rendering is done through a vector-graphics based API.
 At the core, Helm is built on SDL and the Cairo vector graphics library.
-The plan is to change to a more robust setup in the future, such as a lightweight homebrewed renderer built on OpenGL.
-But for now, Cairo performs pretty well.

 In Helm, every piece of input that can be gathered from a user (or the operating system) is hidden behind a signal.
 For those unfamiliar with FRP, signals are essentially